bjucps/cps110-thinkcspy/_sources/12-MoreFunctions/PassingMutableObjects.rst

 * Changing the state of a mutable object, such as appending a value to a list or modifying the value in a certain position in a list.
 * Changing the value of a global variable.

 Side effects are sometimes convenient.
-For example, it may be convenient to have a single dictionary that accumulates information, and pass it around to various functions that might add to it or modify it.
+For example, it may be convenient to have a list that accumulates information, and pass it around to various functions that might add to it or modify it.

 However, programs that have side effects involving global variables can be very difficult to debug.
 When an object has a